nikunjy/robinhood/README.md

 [![Go Reference](https://pkg.go.dev/badge/github.com/nikunjy/robinhood.svg)](https://pkg.go.dev/github.com/nikunjy/robinhood)

-# This repo is just a fork.
-Please go check out the [original](https://github.com/andrewstuart/go-robinhood) instead
+This repo is just a fork [of](https://github.com/andrewstuart/go-robinhood).
+I found some errors in the original and I started adding code to this one.

 # Robinhood the rich and feeding the poor, now automated

 > Even though robinhood makes me poor